 Daiichi Sankyo discovered prasugrel with our Japanese research partner, Ube Industries and developed it in collaboration with Eli Lilly and Company.
 Prasugrel is an oral antiplatelet agent that prevents blood clots.
 In 2009, we launched it as Effient® in the United States and as Efient® in Europe to prevent atherothrombotic events (causing inflammation of the arteries) in patients with acute coronary syndrome undergoing percutaneous coronary intervention (PCI).
 To date, prasugrel has been approved in more than 70 countries around the world.

-In Japan, we’re currently conducting a phase III study on patients undergoing PCI, as well as a phase III study on patients with ischemic cerebrovascular disease (when a blood vessel becomes blocked).
+In Japan, we received approval for the treatment of patients with ischemic heart disease undergoing PCI in March 2014, and are currently conducting a phase 3 study on patients with ischemic cerebrovascular disease (when a blood vessel becomes blocked).

 Developed solely by Daiichi Sankyo, edoxaban is an oral, once-daily anticoagulant that specifically, reversibly and directly inhibits factor Xa, which is an important factor in the coagulation system that leads to blood clotting.
 In 2011, we launched edoxaban as Lixiana ® in Japan to prevent venous thromboembolism (VTE) in patients undergoing total knee replacement surgery, total hip replacement surgery, and hip fracture surgery.
 It was the first available factor Xa inhibitor in that country.